exbin/bined-netbeans-plugin/README.md

 --------

 - Hexadecimal representation of data and ascii preview
-- Insertion and overwrite editation mode
+- Insertion and overwrite edit modes
 - Support for selection and clipboard
 - Optional scrollbars
 - Support for text encodings
 - Support for showing unprintable/whitespace characters
-- Partial support for undo/redo
+- Support for undo/redo

 Todo
 ----